CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Exceptions/services/service-does-not-exist-exception.md

 ## Reasons

-### Service is Unavailable
+### Service is Does Not Exist

-The service is does not exist.
+The service does not exist.

 #### Message Format